By using this site, you agree to the Privacy Policy and Terms of Use.

 SHARE

-Period Law to File Lawsuits Challenging Constitutionality of ‘Tampon Tax’ in Kentucky, Wisconsin
+Period Law to File Lawsuits Challenging Constitutionality of ‘Tampon Tax’ in Kentucky

 Contact: Laura Strausfeld, 917-622-0498, laura@periodlaw.org

-Louisville, Ky. — Period Law, Period.org, and several other plaintiffs will hold a press conference at 11 a.m.
-March 9 at the Jefferson County Judicial Center, 700 W. Jefferson St., Louisville, to announce lawsuits filed against the Commonwealth of Kentucky and the state of Wisconsin for taxing menstrual products.
+Louisville, Ky. — The nonprofit Period Law will host a press conference at 11 a.m.
+March 9 at the Jefferson County Judicial Center, 700 W. Jefferson St., Louisville, to announce a lawsuit filed against the Commonwealth of Kentucky for taxing menstrual products.

 The challenge follows 23 states that have passed legislation to remove the tax on these FDA-designated medical devices essential to women of childbearing age.

-The constitutional challenge asserts Kentucky and Wisconsin violate the Equal Protection Clause, which prohibits states from imposing unequal burdens based on sex, by imposing their state sales tax on medical devices uniquely used by women.
+The constitutional challenge asserts Kentucky violates the Equal Protection Clause, which prohibits states from imposing unequal burdens based on sex, by imposing their state sales tax on medical devices uniquely used by women.

-Kentucky and Wisconsin are two of only 18 states that continue to tax menstrual products (technically termed “menstrual discharge collection devices”).
+Kentucky is one of 18 states that continue to tax menstrual products (technically termed “menstrual discharge collection devices”).
 Several legislative proposals have been filed by lawmakers on both sides of the aisle in Kentucky, but have not been prioritized.

 Share This Article